creationix/howtonode.org/articles/promises.markdown

     var q = require('promised-io/promise'); // >=v2.4

-They are compatible with one anothers promises, so which you use is merely a matter of preference.
-These libraries do contain different helper functions outside of the basic functions necessary to consume and create promises.
+They are compatible and even capable of consuming each others promises, so which you use is a matter of preference.
+These libraries do different helper functions outside of the basic functions necessary to consume and create promises.

-The rest of the server-side examples will assume that a `q` variable containing a promise module is in scope.
+The rest of the server-side examples will assume that a `q` variable referencing a promise module is in scope.

 ### Client Side